Common Causes of Failure for Electronic Components

 Nothing lasts forever, not even electronic components.
 While many reasons exist for failure, several modes serve as the primary suspects.
 We’ll review common causes of electronic equipment failure in this post.
 After checking these points, look for other causes for your company’s electronic equipment not working.
 Learn to recognize the most effective methods of preventing the most common failure modes and what your company should do when electronics fail.

 Read on to learn more about common causes of the failure of electronic components.

-Main Types of Failure Modes
+Main Types of Failure Modes for Electronics

 While equipment, even electronics, has a higher likelihood of failure at the end of its life, electronics also have a significant failure rate at the beginning of service.
 If your company’s electronics did not undergo a burn-in procedure to test for and replace weak components, you might need repairs shortly after having your facility’s equipment put into service.
 When we repair components, we put them through extensive testing before returning the parts to your facility to ensure their longevity.